AlexSyzov/goit-js-hw-01/README.md

-For JS homeworks in GoIT
+For JS homework in GoIT